TechTarget (NASDAQ:TTGT) Trading Down 14.3%

 TechTarget, Inc. (NASDAQ:TTGT) shares dropped 14.3% during trading on Thursday .
 The stock traded as low as $73.00 and last traded at $78.53.
 Approximately 3,879 shares were traded during trading, a decline of 98% from the average daily volume of 217,926 shares.
 The stock had previously closed at $91.62.

 TTGT has been the topic of several research reports.
+Raymond James reduced their price objective on TechTarget from $112.00 to $110.00 and set an “outperform” rating on the stock in a report on Friday.
+KeyCorp raised their price objective on TechTarget from $103.00 to $115.00 and gave the stock an “overweight” rating in a report on Thursday, November 4th.
 Deutsche Bank Aktiengesellschaft reduced their price objective on TechTarget from $105.00 to $100.00 and set a “buy” rating on the stock in a report on Friday.
-KeyCorp raised their price objective on TechTarget from $103.00 to $115.00 and gave the stock an “overweight” rating in a report on Thursday, November 4th.
-Raymond James reduced their price objective on TechTarget from $112.00 to $110.00 and set an “outperform” rating on the stock in a report on Friday.
 Finally, Zacks Investment Research upgraded TechTarget from a “strong sell” rating to a “hold” rating in a report on Friday, January 7th.
 Three equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
 Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and a consensus target price of $100.44.

-In related news, Director Roger M. Marino sold 15,000 shares of the business’s stock in a transaction on Thursday, November 18th.
+In other TechTarget news, Director Roger M. Marino sold 15,000 shares of TechTarget stock in a transaction dated Thursday, November 18th.
 The stock was sold at an average price of $108.21, for a total transaction of $1,623,150.00.
-The sale was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-Also, Director Roger M. Marino sold 23,776 shares of the business’s stock in a transaction on Monday, November 15th.
+The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
+Also, Director Roger M. Marino sold 23,776 shares of TechTarget stock in a transaction dated Monday, November 15th.
 The stock was sold at an average price of $107.64, for a total value of $2,559,248.64.
 The disclosure for this sale can be found here.
 10.45% of the stock is owned by insiders.

 Institutional investors and hedge funds have recently modified their holdings of the business.
 UMB Bank N A MO acquired a new stake in TechTarget during the 4th quarter worth about $27,000.
 Private Capital Group LLC lifted its position in TechTarget by 62.9% during the 3rd quarter.
 Private Capital Group LLC now owns 443 shares of the information services provider’s stock worth $37,000 after acquiring an additional 171 shares during the period.
 Dark Forest Capital Management LP acquired a new stake in TechTarget during the 2nd quarter worth about $41,000.
 RPg Family Wealth Advisory LLC acquired a new stake in TechTarget during the 2nd quarter worth about $43,000.
 Finally, First Horizon Advisors Inc. lifted its position in TechTarget by 820.6% during the 3rd quarter.
 First Horizon Advisors Inc. now owns 580 shares of the information services provider’s stock worth $49,000 after acquiring an additional 517 shares during the period.
 94.88% of the stock is owned by institutional investors.